| |

 exposure of NLP research and surface it to people outside NLP and academia.

-Seminars will be held on the first Thursday of each month at 9:00 AM
+Seminars are held on the first Thursday of each month at 9:00 AM

-Australian Eastern Standard Time (roughly 2–4 PM Pacific Time or 5–7 PM
+Australian Eastern Time (roughly 2–4 PM Pacific Time or 5–7 PM

 Eastern Time, with some variation due to daylight saving).